CSDV-1003-2020/R171219007/README.md

-# This Repository is maintained by Aryan Mukerji
+# This Repository Is Maintained By Aryan Mukerji
-The contributers of this repository are Ayush Bansal (09), Himanshu Dubey (13) and Dr. Monit Kapoor Sir.
+=> The contributers of this repository are
+1. Ayush Bansal (R171219009)
+2. Himanshu Dubey (R171219013)
+3. Dr. Monit Kapoor Sir